pozsarzs/modshell/README.md

 > The next release will be with the following changes:
 > - New source code directory structure,
 > - bug fixes,
+> - 12 new commands in system category (total: 106),
 > - GUI (FreeBSD, Linux and Windows) and
 > - Script syntax highlighting file for Midnight Commander.
 >